-Given the highly uncertain financial trajectory of Nauru, with volatile revenue sources, capacity and infrastructure constraints and climate change, Nauru is at a point of transition with a decline in phosphate mining and the activity associated with the Regional Processing Centre (RPC) for asylum seekers which prevent the financing of adaptation measures.
+Given the highly uncertain financial trajectory of Nauru, with volatile revenue sources, capacity and infrastructure constraints and climate change, Nauru is at a point of transition.
+Declining phosphate mining and uncertainty around activity associated with the Regional Processing Centre (RPC) for asylum seekers, Nauru's economic outlook is reduced, restricting national funds to finance adaptation measures.
 New sources of economic growth and income are needed to support Nauru's development and climate change agenda.
-Due to the nature and scale of climate change impacts, the GoN is not able to finance upfront costs to ensure the resilience of the aquaculture sector and of the coastal fisheries sector to the degree required (see above).
+Due to the nature and scale of climate change impacts, the GoN is not currently able to finance upfront costs to ensure the resilience of the aquaculture sector and of the coastal fisheries sector to the degree required (see above).
 Impacts on tuna fisheries in the medium to longer term will result in important government revenue deficits, and the progressive depletion of coastal fisheries resources will unavoidably result in decreased income and food supply for vulnerable people of Nauru.
 AF funding would act as a trigger for the transformation of Nauru's local economy and its sustainability will be ensured through the following ways: